 - 1. The restriction on 'no scheduling constraints' for Snapshot programs is relaxed.
 Loose grouping constraints can be supported, e.g. two epochs of each target are desired greater than 3 weeks apart. - 2.
 For filling typical gaps in the schedule the ideal AOR length is ~ 30 minutes or less. - 3.
 The maximum single AOR length is \sim one hour. - 4.
 Allowed frame times are full-array/HDR \geq 30 secs and sub-array \geq 0.4 secs - 5.
 Snapshot programs are assigned scheduling priority 2. - 6.
 Distribution of Targets: - a.
 Programs with targets in or near the CVZ (see §2.2) are most desirable. - b.
-Programs with targets spread throughout the sky can also be supported. - c.
+Programs with targets spread throughout the sky can also be supported.

+- c.
 Smaller programs with targets in one region can be supported but are the least desirable for filling in gaps in the schedule. - 7.
-There is no maximum or minimum program size limitation. - 8.
-Default proprietary period is one year for programs < 500 hours.
-For larger programs the default is no proprietary period, though a maximum proprietary period of 90 days may be requested. - 9.
-A full set of AORs must be submitted with the proposal if < 100 hours is requested.
-Otherwise, a representative set of AORs should be included at a minimum.
+A full set of AORs must be submitted with the proposal. - 8.
+Default proprietary period of one year.